 August 7 – 9: Bears of Denali

 Please read all of the information for the courses which interest you to determine whether or not an Alaska Geographic field course is right for you.
 This will also help you decide if you are physically fit enough to participate.
-If so, follow the link below to apply.
 If you are uncertain about your abilities for a field course, please contact us for more information.
-The application deadline was January 4, 2018 and therefore we are no longer accepting applications.
-Thanks to all who applied!
+The application deadline was January 3, 2019, and we are no longer accepting applications.